 Faculty Award for Service

-The Whitman College Alumni Association Faculty Award for Service is given yearly to a faculty member who has distinguished himself/herself in service to the Alumni Association.
-Although this service may take any number of forms, the underlying theme involves strengthening and maintaining ties between the College and its alumni.
-Examples of service include participation in alumni gatherings, both on and off campus, and assistance in the planning/implementation of alumni events.
+The Whitman College Alumni Association Faculty Award for Service is given yearly to a faculty member who has distinguished themselves in service to the Alumni Association.

 The 2018 Faculty Award for Service winner is Assistant Professor of Foreign Languages & Literatures in Japanese, Akira Takemoto

 Akira Takemoto has been involved in nearly 20 alumni programs since 1985.
 His warmth, encouragement and gentle humor have made him a favorite with students and alumni alike.